-Get information faxed to you about individual taxes and the repayment of debts under the Higher Education Contribution Scheme (HECS), the Higher Education Loan Programme (HELP) and the Student Financial Supplement Scheme (SFSS).
+Get information faxed to you about individual taxes and the repayment of debts under the Higher Education Loan Programme (HELP) and the Student Financial Supplement Scheme (SFSS).
+Note that debts under the former Higher Education Contribution Scheme (HECS) have now been added to any debt under HELP to become an accumulated HELP debt.
 Phone 13 28 60 and follow the instructions to order information to be faxed to you.